aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 Resource: arn:aws:logs:*:*:*
 ```

-* The Kinesis Firehose stream configured part of this sample sends log directly to `AWS S3` (gzip compressed).
+* The Kinesis Data Firehose stream configured part of this sample sends log directly to `AWS S3` (gzip compressed).

 ## Build and Deploy

-AWS SAM template available part of the root directory can be used for deploying the sample lambda function with this extension
+AWS SAM template available part of the root directory can be used for deploying the sample Lambda function with this extension

 ### Pre-requistes